 Skip to content

 A Rate-and-Term refinance is about one thing: Savings.
 But to know if you’re actually saving, you have to find your Break-Even Point.
-In 2026, with conforming loan limits reaching $832,750, more Kansas City homeowners are calculating if a lower rate justifies the upfront costs.
+In 2026, with conventional conforming loan limits reaching $832,750, more Kansas City homeowners are calculating if a lower rate justifies the upfront costs.
 Looking for the broad view?
 See our guide to Rate-and-Term Refinancing.

 The Break-Even Formula

 The math is simple.
-You take your total costs and divide them by your monthly savings to find out exactly how many months it takes to “break even” on your investment.
+You take your total closing costs and divide them by your monthly savings to find out exactly how many months it takes to “break even” on your investment.

 Total Closing Costs ÷ Monthly Savings = Months to Break Even